 Especially classical guitar as found in flamenco music, classical music is popular in Spain.
 A must-see is the National Orchestra at the Auditorio Nacional de Música in Madrid.

 Originating in Spain and Portugal in the 18th century, Fandango music went on to gain popularity across Europe.
-It is now a tradition deeply ingrained in Spanish culture.
+It is now a tradition deeply ingrained in Spanish music and his culture.

 The style involves the music of various instruments including guitars, castanets, violins, and cellos, and is accompanied by dramatic, emotional dancing.